0xGingi/kavita-discord-rpc/README.md

 Note: You must run this on a system with discord open, but this will work on any device you read on!
 (3rd party client support is unknown)

 Bug Note: Currently this may not work if your client and server are on different timezones!
 I have a PR to fix this on kavita as UTC on both sides would fix https://github.com/Kareadita/Kavita/pull/3640
+This is temporarily solved with this branch + my docker image with the api change https://github.com/0xGingi/kavita-discord-rpc/tree/readdateutc

 ## Install